dramco-iwast/docs/sensor-boards/index.md

 ---

-The functionalities and possible configurations for each sensor is defined in the [descrption files](https://github.com/dramco-iwast/sensor-description-files).
+The functionalities and possible configurations for each sensor is defined in the [description files](https://github.com/dramco-iwast/sensor-description-files).

 It is structured as: